omgnetwork/ewallet/docs/setup/bare_metal.md

 - [Yarn](https://yarnpkg.com/en/docs/install) Yarn is used for managing and install front-end dependencies for the Admin Panel.
 - [NodeJS](https://nodejs.org/) Node.js is used for building front-end code for the Admin Panel.

+## Step 1: Set up the server

-Now that you have the applications installed, proceed with 1.1 through 1.5 to setup the server.
+Once you have all the prerequisites prepared, proceed with 1.1 through 1.5 to setup the server.

 ### 1.1 Get the code